xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 is the theory behind it.
 Lexical and syntax analysis, parsing the token stream to an abstract syntax tree and evaluating it is just a lot of fun.

-When implementing your programming language you will learn about:
+When implementing a programming language you will learn about:

 - lexical analysis (assigning meaning to characters)
 - syntax analysis (checking if the lexed / scanned stream matches the grammar you desire)